MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-base-04.md

 ![mr-learning-base](images/mr-learning-base/base-04-section4-step1-5.png)

-In the Hierarchy window, select the **RoverParts** object, then in the Inspector window, click the **Add Component** button, and search for and select **GridObjectCollection** to add a GridObjectCollection component to the RoverParts object:
+In the Hierarchy window, select the **RoverParts** object, then in the Inspector window, click the **Add Component** button, and search for and select **GridObjectCollection** to add the GridObjectCollection component to the RoverParts object:

 ![mr-learning-base](images/mr-learning-base/base-04-section4-step1-6.png)

-Change the **GridObjectCollection** component values as follows:
+Configure the **GridObjectCollection** component values as follows:

 * **Sort Type**: Alphabetic
 * **Layout**: Horizontal